Category Archives: Local SEO

 One of the most significant ranking factors on Google’s Map 3-Pack is the content on the associated website.

-Each Google Business Profile contains a field where the business can enter its website URL.
+Each Google Business Profile includes a field for the business to enter its website URL.
 When that website features DataPins, it powers the entire Google Business Profile.

 The Map 3-Pack algorithm can now detect the various services you offer (via DataPins captions) and the areas where you performed the jobs.

-3rd party studies have confirmed that nearly 50% of all search queries are undetectable, with a large portion of those being long-tail keywords.
+Third-party studies have confirmed that nearly 50% of all search queries are undetectable, with a significant portion of those being long-tail keywords.

 For example, a string of words like american standard air conditioner repair service in hershey pennsylvania is not something you can find on keyword research tools.
 Still, it represents the type of query that drives visitors to your Google Business Profile.